Courtney M. Charles

-Courtney M. Charles is a Canadian-born basketball executive who currently works as the Vice-President of Basketball & Franchise Operations for the NBA G League affiliate of the Toronto Raptors.
+Courtney M. Charles is a Canadian-born basketball executive who currently works as the vice-president of basketball and franchise operations for the NBA G League affiliate of the Toronto Raptors.
 Charles oversees business operations, basketball affairs and long-term strategic planning for Raptors 905.

 Education

-Charles was an NCAA All-American track and field athlete while attending Lewis University in Romeoville, IL where he completed his bachelors degree in Business Administration-Management.
-He went on to complete his masters degree in Science, Health & Physical Education at Marshall University in Huntington, WV.
+Charles was an NCAA All-American track and field athlete while attending Lewis University in Romeoville, IL where he completed his bachelor's degree in business administration-management.
+He went on to complete his master's degree in science, health and physical education at Marshall University in Huntington, West Virginia.

 Athletic career

 As a student-athlete, Charles won six Great Lakes Valley Conference (GLVC) titles in indoor and outdoor track, was also the GLVC Track Athlete of the Year at the 2000 GLVC Outdoor Championships, and won the 55 meters at the 2001 GLVC Indoor Championships.
 He also won back-to-back championships in the 200 meters in 2000 and 2001 and was the 100-meter champion at the GLVC Outdoor meet in 2000.
 He won first place in the 200 meters in 2000 and 2001.

 His All-American accolades include NCAA Outdoor Track and Field Championships in 2000 in the 100 meters and another championship in 2001 in the 200 meters as a member of the 4x400 meter relay team that finished second in the event.
 Charles holds the school records in the 55-meter indoor dash with a time of 6.37 seconds, the 200-meter indoor dash with 21.86 seconds, the 100-meter outdoor dash with 10.37 seconds, and the 200-meter outdoor dash with 20.85 seconds.
 He graduated in 2002.

-At Marshall University, Charles worked as a graduate assistant and a sprint coach of the women’s track and field team.
+At Marshall University, Charles worked as a graduate assistant and a sprint coach of the women's track and field team.
 He was recruited to Marshall by Canadian coach, Francis Sealy.
-Charles spent two years at Marshall from 2004-2006.
+Charles spent two years at Marshall from 2004 to 2006.